etiennestuder/teamcity-build-scan-plugin/README.md

    - `buildScanPlugin.gradle-enterprise.plugin.version` - the version of the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) to apply
    - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply (optional)

-2. Optionally, provide additional configuration parameters for your environment:
+2. If required, provide additional configuration parameters for your environment (optional):

     - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - allow communication with an untrusted server; set to `true` if your Gradle Enterprise instance is using a self-signed certificate
     - `buildScanPlugin.gradle.plugin-repository.url` - the URL of the repository to use when resolving the GE and CCUD plugins; required if your TeamCity agents are not able to access the Gradle Plugin Portal
-    - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for all command-line build steps; by default only steps using the `Gradle` runner are enabled
+    - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for `Command Line` build steps; by default only steps using the `Gradle` runner are enabled
-    - `buildScanPlugin.log-parsign.enabled` - use log parsing to extract Build Scan urls; required if the default mechanism for capturing Build Scan links is not working
+    - `buildScanPlugin.log-parsing.enabled` - use log parsing to extract Build Scan urls (if the default mechanism for capturing Build Scan links is not working)

 3. Trigger your Gradle build.